eshwarhs/SP500-Sustainability-Scorer/README.md

 # SP500 Sustainability Scorer

-This project is developed as part of the Shellhacks2023 hackathon.
+This project was developed as part of the Shellhacks2023 hackathon.

 ## Problem Statement